Saysutshun (Newcastle Island Marine) Park: Transportation

 Newcastle Island (Saysutshun) is accessible only by water.
 A foot-passenger ferry crosses in ten minutes from downtown Nanaimo at Maffeo Sutton Park to the southern end of the island.
 It is also a popular destination for kayakers and other boaters.

-In the summer at low tide, you can walk across the narrow straits separating it from Protection Island.
+In the summer at low tide, one can walk across the narrow strait separating it from Protection Island.

 Mallard Lake

 Since Newcastle Island was originally a resourced-based commercial island with a population of people living there, they needed a water supply.
 Mallard Lake, near the centre of the island, is an artificial lake created to serve as a reservoir.
-It now is the center of a wildlife sanctuary.
+It now is the centre of a wildlife sanctuary.
 Bird watching is one of the most popular activities on the island, and Mallard Lake is a prime place for that.